 Merike is a member of the IEEE, a pioneer member of ISOC and has been an active contributor in the IETF since 1992.
 She was named an IPv6 Forum Fellow in 2007 for her continued efforts to raise awareness of IPv6 related security paradigms.
-Since 2010 she has been an active member on ICANN’s Security and Stability Advisory Council (SSAC) and currently serves as the SSAC Liaison to the ICANN Board.
+Merike was appointed to the ARIN Board of Trustees in 2016 to serve a one-year term from Jan 1, 2017 to Dec 31, 2017.
+Since 2010 she has been an active member on ICANN’s Security and Stability Advisory Council (SSAC) and from 2018 through 2021 served as the SSAC Liaison to the ICANN Board.

 Merike earned a MSEE from George Washington University and a BSEE from Rutgers University.